-Strategy Responsibility Key Contact/ Convener Timeline Activity Outcome/ Output Measurements Progress Status Compile research on climate survey best practices New River/Mount Rogers Workforce Development Board (NRMRWDB) • Marty Holliday (NRMRWDB) Jun 30, 2018 Survey will be complete and information will be collected from the survey and compiled into one document.
-Create buy-in for climate survey with regional manufacturers through Sector Partnerships or focus groups) • NRMRWDB • VIAA Marty HolidayJosh Lewis (VIAA) June 30, 2017 Through focus groups and/or Sector Partnerships at least five (5) manufacturers agree to participate in the Climate Survey Conduct climate survey Localities (IDAs/EDAs) New River/Mount Rogers Workforce Development Board Partners • Marty Holliday (NRMRWDB) Jun 30, 2018 Survey will be complete and information will be collected from the survey and compiled into one document.
-Review outcome of survey with focus groups/company management (or in Sector Partnerships) Localities (IDAs/EDAs) New River/Mount Rogers Workforce Development Board Partners Lori Deel (Smyth County)Local EDPs Aug 31, 2018 Focus group meetings have been completed and information from meetings and been collected and distributed.
-Create manufacturer ouy-in to address retention • Localities (IDAs/EDAs) MartyHollidayLori Deel Nov 30,2018 At least five (5) manufacturers are willing to participate in new plan Host regional meeting to discuss retention Localities (IDAs/EDAs)NRMRWDB partners • Marty Holliday Sept 30, 2018 Regional meetings will be complete and information will be compiled from each meeting.
+Objective A: Gather information from existing manufacturers regarding the workforce Activity Outcome/ Output Measurements Progress Strategy Responsibility Key Contact/ Timeline Convener Status Compile research on New River/Mount Rogers Jun 30, Survey will be complete and information Marty Holliday climate survey best Workforce Development Board 2018 will be collected from the survey and (NRMRWDB) (NRMRWDB) compiled into one document. practices Create buy-in for NRMRWDB, aCorridor Marty Holiday June 30, Through focus groups and/or Sector Partnerships at least five (5) manufacturers climate survey with 2017 Josh Lewis regional manufacturers agree to participate in the Climate Survey (aCorridor) (through Sector Partnerships or focus groups) Localities (Economic Marty Holliday Jun 30, Survey will be complete and information Conduct climate survey Developers), New River/Mount (NRMRWDB) 2018 will be collected from the survey and Rogers Workforce Development compiled into one document.
+Board Partners Review outcome of Localities (Economic Lori Deel Aug 31, Focus group meetings have been survey with focus Developers), New River/Mount (Smyth 2018 completed and information from meetings groups/company Rogers Workforce Development County) and been collected and distributed. management (or in Board Partners Local EDPs Sector Partnerships) Localities (Economic Developers) At least five (5) manufacturers are willing Marty Holliday Create manufacturer Nov buy-in to address 30,2018 to participate in new plan Lori Deel retention Localities (Economic Regional meetings will be complete and Host regional meeting Marty Holliday Sept 30, Developers)/NRMRWDB 2018 information will be compiled from each to discuss retention meeting. partners